🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Smart Zones = Fewer Messes

-• Boot tray: A metal or rubber tray with river stones to elevate boots and help them dry.
+• Boot tray: A metal or rubber tray with river stones to lift boots off the floor and help them dry.

 • Drip zone: Keep a microfiber mat near the door for umbrellas and wet gear.